Orasund/elm-ui-widgets/README.md

 After looking at the current packages that implement various reusable views (and components) I noticed two things:

 * There are (nearly) no widgets for Elm-Ui, and that's a problem because while going from `Element` to `Html` is easy, the opposite is not always possible (as a lot of styling in Elm-Ui would not be adapted to the `Html` element.)
-* There is collection of widgets, all in one place.
+* There is no collection of widgets, all in one place.
 A lot of components get reimplemented over and over again.
 It's hard to keep track of what package is currently the best.

 This package tries to solve both of these problems.